inet-framework/inet/doc/src/users-guide/ch-transport.rst

 -  :par:`stackName`: the name of the TCP implementation to be used.
    Possible values are: ``liblinux2.6.10.so``, ``liblinux2.6.18.so``, ``liblinux2.6.26.so``,
-   ``libopenbsd3.5.so``, ``libfreebsd5.3.so`` and
+   ``libopenbsd3.5.so``, ``libfreebsd5.3.so``, and
    ``liblwip.so``.
 (On the 64 bit systems, the ``liblinux2.6.26.so`` and ``liblinux2.6.16.so`` are available
    only).

--  :par:`stackBufferSize`: the size of the receive and send buffer of one connection for selected TCP implementation.
-The NSC sets the :var:`wmem_max`, :var:`rmem_max`, :var:`tcp_rmem`, :var:`tcp_wmem` parameters to this value on linux TCP implementations.
+-  :par:`stackBufferSize`: the size of the receive and send buffer of one connection for the selected TCP implementation.
+The NSC sets the :var:`wmem_max`, :var:`rmem_max`, :var:`tcp_rmem`, :var:`tcp_wmem` parameters to this value on Linux TCP implementations.
 For details, you can see the NSC documentation.

 .. _limitations-1: